brotatotes/bht-automation/bht gen 1/Matthew/Chapter 1/Matthew 1 5 bht.md

 # Matthew 1:5 Commentary Help Text

 ## BHT:
-In this Bible verse, a woman rises above her degradation with heroic faith, embodying domestic virtue and happiness during a turbulent period.
-It signifies God's grace extending beyond Israel, ultimately leading to the calling of the Gentiles.
-The verse also highlights the recognition of the lineage of the Messiah, tracing back to Boaz.
-The providence of God is clearly evident in the circumstances surrounding the birth of a son, even with the age and background of his ancestors.
+In this passage, we encounter a narrative that exemplifies faith overcoming adversity and captures a beautiful domestic story.
+It addresses the connection between two women named Rahab and explores their identities and the interval between them.
+The passage acknowledges the significance of Boaz and his lineage, establishing the link between Rahab and the Messiah.
+Through the inclusion of Ruth in the genealogy, it underscores the expansive reach of God's grace beyond Israel and foreshadows the call of the Gentiles.
+Within this providential account, the birth of a son is celebrated, marking a significant event in God's unfolding plan.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "It has been imagined, on chronological grounds, that this Rachab must be a different person from Rahab of Jericho.
+But those very grounds completely tally with their identity."
+2. "Salmon would be of mature age at or soon after that event; at which time Rahab was probably young, as her father and mother were living."
+3. "The difficulty of the interval of 366 years between Rahab and David does not belong to this passage only, but equally to Ruth 4:21-22; and is by no means insuperable."

 ### Philip Schaff:
-1. "But by heroic faith she rose above her degradation."
+1. "By heroic faith she rose above her degradation."
-2. "The book which bears her name and tells her story is a charming episode of domestic virtue and happiness in the anarchical period of the Judges."
+2. "The book which bears her name and tells her story is a charming episode of domestic virtue and happiness."
-3. "Its position in the canon is a recognition of the working of God's grace outside of Israel, and a prophecy of the calling of the Gentiles."
+3. "Its position in the canon is a recognition of the working of God’s grace outside of Israel, and a prophecy of the calling of the Gentiles."

 ### John Gill:
 1. "That the Messiah was to spring from Boaz is asserted by the Jewish writers."
-2. "To excuse this marriage with a Canaanitish woman, they tell us, she was not of the seven nations with whom marriage was forbid; and moreover, that she became a proselyte when the spies were received by her."
-3. "And from Rahab sprung the Messiah, another instance of a Gentile in the genealogy of Christ."
+2. "The mentioning of [Ruth] in this genealogy cannot be said to be impertinent."
+3. "Jesse is rightly put among the progenitors of Christ, since the Messiah was to be a rod of his stem, and the branch of his roots."

 ### John Wesley:
 1. "The providence of God was peculiarly shown in this."